PennyLaneAI/qml/glossary/quantum_differentiable_programming.rst

 them.
 However the scope of this method can be limited since it requires "hand-written" support for new functions.
-Further, symbolic differentiation suffers from the same drawbacks we might recall from high school; sometimes, the pathway towards an analytic solution may be intensely convoluted, or potentially an analytic solution may not exist!
+Further, symbolic differentiation suffers from the same drawbacks we might recall from high school; sometimes, the pathway towards an analytic solution may be intensely convoluted.

 Numerical differentiation